Skip to main content

 • Check that files are in markdown format (.md)

-Pull requests not being created:
+Pull requests not being created

-• Verify the PAT has write permissions
+• Verify the PAT has write permissions to branches

 • Check that repository settings allow PR creation